-ART 352 Advanced Studio Seminar in Drawing and Painting I (4)
+ART 352 Advanced Studio Seminar in Drawing and Painting (4)

 In this seminar, students engage in a combination of advanced assignments and self-directed projects aimed towards furthering the study of drawing, painting and mixed media in both traditional and non-traditional materials.
 Content will vary from semester to semester.
+This course may be repeated twice for credit.
 Prerequisite: ART 251 or ART 255 or ART 257 or ART 259 or ART 291 or ART 299 or ART 351 or ART 391.

 ART 361 Advanced Photography (4)

 The course builds on prior experience and concentrates on small and large format photography, color and alternative photographic processes.
 Class projects and discussions are shaped around self-defined projects.
+This course can be repeated twice for credit.
 Prerequisite: ART 101 or ART 103 or ART 261 or ART 263.

 ART 363 Advanced Documentary Projects in Photography (4)